The Continuum of Estrangement

 Levels of Estrangement

-Estrangement isn't always an all-or-nothing experience.
-In fact, there are many levels in between.
+The experience of estrangement isn't an all-or-nothing experience.
+In fact, there are many levels in between a life of connection and harmony, and a life of absence and silence.

 Cordial Contact